-Visualisation - three-second rule
+Visualisation - 3 second rule

-The Productive Mental Health Ward works towards the three-second rule.
-This is where visual management is used to communicate the status of an area or process within three seconds.
+The Productive Ward works towards the three second rule.
+This is where visual management is used to communicate the status of an area or process within 3 seconds.
 Working towards this aim ensures any communications process is very clear and simple.

 The aim of PSAG is to make patient information clear and easily understandable for all relevant disciplines.
-Working through this module, aim to make the most frequently used information clearly accessible so that it is understandable in three seconds.
+Working through this module, aim to make the most frequently used information clearly accessible so that it is understandable in 3 seconds.

-This means information for the whole team! nurses, domestics, junior staff, therapists, junior doctors, consultants....
+This means information for the whole team!

+Nurses, HCAs, Therapists,

+Junior Doctors,

+Bed Managers,

+Consultants....